ec-europa/toolkit/docs/building-assets.md

 ### Define 'custom-code-folder'

-If for some reason your project is running custom code in other folder then 'lib', it's possible to make it configurable with the following porameter:
+If for some reason your project is running custom code in other folder then 'lib', it's possible to make it configurable with the following parameter:
 ```
 docker-compose vendor/bin/run toolkit:build-assets --custom-code-folder='your_custom_folder'
 ```